• Skip to main content

 Jump to Recipe Print Recipe

-Every Lunar New Year, my family welcomes an abundance of happiness, good health and fortune with a truly extravagent Chinese banquet.
-A favourite of the children is the classic Peking Duck (北京烤鸭) served two ways.
-The first course is always the duck skin wrapped in thin Mandarin Pancakes (春饼), while the remaining duck meat is used as part of a second course.
+Every Lunar New Year, my family welcomes an abundance of happiness, good health and fortune with a truly extravagant Chinese banquet.
+A favorite of the children is the classic Peking Duck (北京烤鸭) served two ways.

 This is a truly magnificent dish to welcome the new year!